-The District office sits on a two-acre parcel known as the Green Zone, located between SCD and the WSU-Spokane County Extension Office.
+The District office sits on a two-acre parcel known as the Green Zone (click to visit Green Zone website), located between SCD and the WSU-Spokane County Extension Office.
 The Green Zone is an outdoor public learning center that made its debut at the 1996 Spokane County Interstate Fair.
 The permanent location was decided on in 1997.

 There are several outdoor displays that demonstrate: